PEDSnet/Variable-Dictionary/pages/laboratories.md

 ## Laboratory Variables

-### This is a slection of variables that are all related to different sociodemographics
+### This is a slection of variables that are all related to different laboratory tests

 #### A variable definition specifies the logic for determining (levels of) a variable from the data.
 A variable definition may include one or more codesets (e.g., a patient is identified as having a condition if they have >=2 diagnosis codes separated by >= 90 days).
 For each variable definition, the following is provided:
 * Name: Name of variable